syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 # Paging in Flutter (SfDataGrid)

-The datagrid interactively supports the manipulation of data using [SfDataPager] control.
-This provides to load data in segments when dealing with large volumes of data. `SfDataPager` can be placed above or below based on the requirement to easily manage data paging.
+The datagrid interactively supports the manipulation of data using `SfDataPager` control.
+This provides support to load data in segments when dealing with large volumes of data. `SfDataPager` can be placed above or below based on the requirement to easily manage data paging.

 The datagrid performs paging of data using the `SfDataPager`.
-To enable paging, follow the procedure:
+To enable paging, follow below procedure

-* Create a new `SfDataPager` widget, and bind the `SfDataGrid.DataGridSource` to the `SfDataPager.delegate` property.
+* Create a new `SfDataPager` widget, and set the `SfDataGrid.DataGridSource` to the `SfDataPager.delegate` property.
 * Set the number of rows to be displayed on a page by setting the `SfDataPager.rowsPerPage` property.
 * Set the number of buttons that should be displayed in view by setting the `SfDataPager.visibleItemsCount` property.
-* Extent `SfDataPager.delegate.rowCount` property and `SfDataPager.delegate.handlePageChanges` method in `SfDataGrid.DataGridSource`.
+* Override the `SfDataPager.delegate.rowCount` property and `SfDataPager.delegate.handlePageChanges` method in `SfDataGrid.DataGridSource`.
+* You can load the data for the specific page in `handlePageChanges` method.
+This method is called for every page navigation from datapager.

 N> The `SfDataPager.visibleItemsCount` property default value is 5.